Riley Greene Player Props: Tigers vs. White Sox

 Riley Greene At The Plate

-- Greene has 55 hits and an OBP of .363 to go with a slugging percentage of .438.
-All three of those stats are tops among Detroit hitters this season.

-- Among the qualifying hitters in MLB action, he ranks 17th in batting average, 38th in on-base percentage, and 74th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 19th, his on-base percentage ranks 42nd, and he is 80th in the league in slugging.

-- Greene will look to extend his four-game hitting streak.
-He's batting .368 with one homer during his last games.
+- Greene will look to extend his five-game hitting streak.
+He's batting .400 with one homer in his last games.

-- In 10.6% of his games this year, he has gone deep, and 2.5% of his trips to the dish.
+- He has hit a home run in 10.4% of his games this year, and 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.